 Native mobile applications

 As you could guess from the name, these programs are created for a specific mobile platform (Android or iOS) and so use the native language of a given platform.
-As such, developers use Java or Kotlin to program applications for Android, or Swift and ObjC for iOS.
+As such, developers use Java or Kotlin to program applications for Android apps or Swift and ObjC for iOS.

 That doesn’t tell you much, though, I guess.
 So let’s explain it in simpler terms.